ibm-informix/java_rest_HelloWorld/README.md

  * Step 1: Clone repository to local machine

  * Step 2: Use gradle to build a war file.

+ * Step 3: Update the manifest.yml to match the name, host, and domain of your Bluemix application.

- * Step 3: Push application to Bluemix using CloudFoundry CLI.
+ * Step 4: Push application to Bluemix using CloudFoundry CLI.

 ###Option 2: Run locally